February 18, 2019

 Living Dangerously

-Have you ever wanted to utilize native <script /> within your React components, and just wanted a quick and easy solution?
-Before you reach for a lifecycle function, an Effect, or an effigy, try living dangerously, with React's <dangerouslySetInnerHTML />!
+Have you ever wanted to use a native <script /> inside your React components, and just wanted a quick, easy solution?
+Before you reach for a lifecycle function, an Effect, or an effigy, try living dangerously, with React's dangerouslySetInnerHTML.

 const MyComponent = () => (